MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 1. In the design studio, choose **Set up**.
 1. Select **Integrations**, and then select **External Apps**.
-1. In the Integrations table, select the **Enable** action for Stripe.
+1. In the Integrations table, select the **Manage** action for Stripe.
 1. Go to the Stripe developer dashboard.

    From the API Keys tab, obtain the **Publishable** and **Secret Keys** required to enable this integration.